Algorithms for group isomorphism via group extensions and cohomology: When enumerating Aut(Q) is allowed

-\begin{corollary} Let $G$ and $H$ be elementary abelian radical groups of order $n$.
-If $G/\rad(G)$ has $O(\log n / \log \log n)$ minimal normal subgroups, isomorphism between $G$ and $H$ can be decided in polynomial time. \end{corollary}
+\begin{corollary} Let $G$ and $H$ be groups of order $n$ with elementary abelian radicals.
+If $G/\rad(G)$ has $O(\log n / \log \log n)$ minimal normal subgroups, isomorphism between $G$ and $H$ can be decided\cosetComment{, and the coset of isomorphisms found,} in $\poly(n)$ time. \end{corollary}

-The proof of Theorem~\ref{thm:quotient_list_general} is a reduction to module cyclicity testing, for which a deterministic polynomial-time algorithm over finite fields is provided by Chistov, Ivanyos and Karpinski \cite{CIK97}.
+The proof of Theorem~\ref{thm:quotient_list_general} is a reduction to \modcyc, for which a deterministic polynomial-time algorithm over finite fields is provided by Chistov, Ivanyos and Karpinski \cite{CIK97}; this was recently generalized to finite modules (not necessarily over a field) \cite{CT15}, which we use to decide the case of general abelian radicals, but where the extension by the radical is split (see Remark~\ref{rmk:CT}), and we expect to have further uses.
 Before the reduction it might be helpful to see this problem in a special case, when the extensions are split.

-\begin{remark} If the algorithm for cyclicity test of modules \cite{CIK97} can be generalized to the case when the underlying module is an abelian group (rather than a vector space), then the above three results can be generalized to groups with arbitrary abelian radicals.
-See also Section~\ref{sec:future:abelian}. \end{remark}